 - See Handouts and Contacts for Executive/Team Contact information

-All registration needs to be completed on-line and a roster e-mailed to the Registrar (firstname.lastname@example.org) by October 15th, 2013.
 The Registrar will confirm all fees due and reply to the team contact by October 20th with an invoice.
-(Please have MLRRL REGISTRATION in the Subject field).
-Payment is then to be mailed to the Registrar by October 31, 2013.
+Payment and copy of new player "Proof of Age" (drivers licence or passport photo ID) is to be mailed to the Registrar by October 31, 2018.
 The Registrar will then forward payments to the Treasurer no later than November 7th for deposit.

 Cheques to be mailed to the Registrar: